 Are too many activities really helping our kids succeed, or are they just creating extra stress?
-We took a closer look on risk factors for stress in children and show you the best tips to avoid them!
+We took a closer look at risk factors for stress in children and have some great tips to avoid them!

 It seems like stress affects everyone these days, even our kids!
-We try to give them the best opportunity through many activity, but is this the best approach?
+We try to give them the best opportunities through many childhood activities, but is this the best approach?
 Some studies show that less-structured activities, like doing simple chores and giving kids responsibilities around the house, might make them happier and more successful later in life.

 Too Much Stress!

 After-school tutoring, private Mandarin Chinese lessons, football practice, year-round swim team, and let’s throw some piano lessons in there, too.
 Where does it end?
 It’s no wonder that American children are stressed out!
-These activities also strain parents who have to pay for and drive to all of these extra enrichment opportunities–on top of their own home and work commitments.
+Few adults could cope with these demands, so it’s no wonder the weight of childhood stress can be so heavy!
+The quantity of activities also strains parents who have to pay for and drive to all of these extra enrichment opportunities–on top of their own home and work commitments.
 Yikes!

-Here are five steps to fight the stressed out lifestyle while also encouraging your child’s personal growth.
+So here are five steps to fight the stressed-out lifestyle while also encouraging your child’s personal growth.

 One year I planned an elaborate art birthday party for my 6-year-old daughter.
 I brought in an art instructor, and all the little girls made personalized painted

 tiles.
 After the party, I asked her what her favorite part was.
 She said, “playing with my friends in my room!”

 She didn’t care about anything else but just wanted unstructured free time.
 So many kids make their greatest memories just hanging out with friends, and using their imaginations to find fun things to do.

 If they’re bored at home, great!
 Encourage them to read, write, or create something extraordinary.
 These breaks from constant stimulation will do wonders for their happiness and quality of life.
 It will also fuel creative development in a way no structured class could.